amygorgon/didtyronzil/docs/sidetree/sidetree.md

 ### Anchor string

-- An Anchor string is the string anchored to the ledger, composed of the CAS URI of an Anchor file prefixed with the declared operation count.
+An Anchor string is the string anchored to the ledger, composed of the CAS URI of an Anchor file prefixed with the declared operation count.
 The maximum number of operations per batch (MAX_OPERATION_COUNT) has a default parameter of 10,000.

 ### Sidetree transaction number

-- The Sidetreee transaction number is a monotonically increasing number deterministically ordered and assigned to every transaction relative to its position in the ledger time.
+The Sidetreee transaction number is a monotonically increasing number deterministically ordered and assigned to every transaction relative to its position in the ledger time.

 ### Ledger time

-> code-name: ledgerTime

-- The ledger time is the deterministic clock variable of the underlying blockchain that is used as a deterministic chronological reference.
+The ledger time is the deterministic clock variable of the underlying blockchain that is used as a deterministic chronological reference.

 ## Hash algorithm